Understanding Town Meeting:

 Town Meeting Schedule - The Annual Town Meeting for the election of officers shall be held on the fourth Tuesday in March, each year.
 Andover has regularly adjourned its Town Meeting after the election to a later time for consideration of the rest of the Warrant.
 Special Town Meetings may be held at such times and places as the Selectmen may designate.
 Any meeting may be adjourned from time to time to any place in the Town.

-Warrants - Attested copies of the Warrant shall be posted in or on the Town Hall and in at least one newspaper of general circulation within the Town fourteen days or more before the date of the meeting.
-The warrant for insertion of articles shall be open for not fewer than thirty-five consecutive calendar days, but the Selectmen may reopen the warrant if required.
+Warrants - Attested copies of the Warrant shall be posted in or on the Town Office Building in such other public places as the Selectmen may designate and in at least one newspaper of general circulation within the Town fourteen days or more before the date of the meeting.

 Annual Town Report - At least seven days before the annual meeting the Town Manager shall make available to all registered voters an annual report.
 A summary of the report shall be delivered to each Andover household at least seven days before the Annual Meeting, or may be included in the Finance Committee's Report.